mkhattab/candidates_emailer/INSTALL.md

 Installation Guide
 ==================

-The following is an installation guide on the Candidates Emailer web application.
+The following is an installation guide to the Candidates Emailer web application.

 AWS EC2 Instance Setup